-“Rule of Thirds” takes an important place in the list of product photography techniques.
-In fact, it doesn’t matter what exactly you are shooting as this rule can make any image winning.
+The “Rule of Thirds” takes an important place in the list of product photography techniques.
+In fact, it doesn’t matter what exactly you are shooting because this rule can make any image winning.
 Place a necessary item slightly to the side rather than centering it in the middle of a shot.
 You can also turn it a little bit.

 Use photo props if you need to show some flat things like clothes or jewelry.
 Of course, such goods need a stand.
-That's why it's better to use a mannequin, stand or subtle which will not distract customers' attention from the item.
+That's why it's better to use a mannequin, stand, or something subtle which will not distract customers' attention from the item.
 Remember that your main task is to help buyers imagine the actual size of the product.

 Many sellers think of how to do product photography to meet the standards.
 Frankly speaking, you need to think twice before starting to take photos.
 It is very important to understand where they will be used.
-Different sources require various photo format.
-For example, Instagram image size used to be 612px by 612px but then changed it to 640px by 640px and on July 2015 changed to 1080px by 1080px to keep up with Retina and other high resolution displays available on smartphones, tablets and laptops.
+Different sources require various photo formats.
+For example, Instagram image size used to be 612px by 612px but then changed it to 640px by 640px and on July 2015 changed to 1080px by 1080px to keep up with Retina and other high resolution displays available on smartphones, tablets, and laptops.
 Photo post-production offers the opportunity to crop the image but remember that it reduces file size at the same time.

-Are you shooting for Amazon, eBay, ETSY or take product photography for Pinterest?
+Are you shooting for Amazon, eBay, ETSY, or take product photography for Pinterest?
 Then be careful and find out their specific requirements to images.
 If not, then pay attention to these well-known e-commerce giants which have a good idea of the right product photography and you can still use some of their rules.

-You should choose either artificial or natural source.
+You should choose either an artificial or a natural source.
 Otherwise, a customer will be confused.
 For example, applying natural light to an artificially lit image increases chances to soften the product, which is meant to be sharp.

 Product photography lighting plays an important role in e-commerce shooting.
 No matter what light type you choose: artificial or natural.
 The main goal is to reduce shadows.
 Remember 3 ways of how to do it: a standalone bounce, a flashbulb bounce card, or the fill light.

 A professional shooter always tries to diffuse studio lighting in order to spread it across and around the item.
-It is a great technique as hot spots in the image are difficult to edit.
+It is a great technique, as hot spots in the image are difficult to edit.
 Moreover, diffused lighting works great for white balance, unlike a spotlight.
 Using proper product photography equipment can help to achieve a better result.
 Take photography umbrellas to disperse and soften the light.

 Devote some time and look for product photography ideas on Pinterest.
 It will be a great advantage while shooting for advertisement and product photography catalogs.